Chart Color Schemes

 Gladesville - Huntleys Point's population is slightly older than the national pattern

-Gladesville - Huntleys Point has a median age of 40, slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
-Locally, the 45-54 cohort is notably over-represented at 13.9%, while those aged 25-34 are under-represented at 13.5%.
-Between January 2021 and present, the 15 to 24 age group has grown from 10.4% to 11.4% of the population.
-Conversely, the 25 to 34 cohort has declined from 14.5% to 13.5%.
-By 2041, demographic modeling suggests significant changes in Gladesville - Huntleys Point's age profile.
-The 65 to 74 age group is projected to expand by 458 people (32%), from 1,445 to 1,904.
-Notably, the combined 65+ age groups will account for 79% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 5 to 14 and 25 to 34 cohorts are expected to experience population declines.
+Gladesville - Huntleys Point has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38 years.
+Locally, the 45-54 age cohort makes up 13.9%, notably higher than the Greater Sydney average, while those aged 25-34 comprise 13.5%, lower than the regional norm.
+Between 2021 and present, the 15 to 24 age group has increased from 10.4% to 11.4%.
+Conversely, the 25 to 34 cohort has decreased from 14.5% to 13.5%.
+By 2041, demographic projections indicate significant changes in Gladesville - Huntleys Point's age profile.
+The 65 to 74 age group is expected to grow by 458 people (32%), from 1,445 to 1,904.
+Notably, the combined 65+ age groups are projected to account for 79% of total population growth.
+Meanwhile, the 5 to 14 and 25 to 34 cohorts are anticipated to experience population declines.